-- 22. (1) Any person who infringes or is about to infringe any of the rights protected under this Part may be prohibited from doing so by way of an injunction and be liable to damages.
-The owner of such rights is entitled to seek such other remedy as the court may deem fit. - (2) (a) The Court shall have power and jurisdiction- - to grant such injunctions to prohibit the commission of any act of, infringement or the continued commission of such acts of infringment of any right protected under this Part :
+protected under this Part may be prohibited from doing so by way of an injunction and be liable to damages.
+The owner of such rights is entitled to seek such other remedy as the court may deem fit.

-- (ii) to order the impounding of copies of works or sound recordings suspected of being made sold, rented or imported without the authorization of the owner of any right protected under this Part where the making, selling, renting or importation of copies is subject to such authorization, as well as the impounding of the packaging of, the implements that could be used for the making of, and the documents, accounts or business papers, referring to, such copies. - (b) The Court shall in addition have the jurisdiction to order the payment by the infringer, of damages for the loss suffered as a consequence of the act of infringement, as well as the payment of expenses caused by the infringement, including legal costs.
+- (2) - (a) The Court shall have power and jurisdiction - (i) to grant such injunctions to prohibit the commission of any act of, infringement or the continued commission of such acts of infringement of any right protected under this Part; - (ii) to order the impounding of copies of works or sound recording suspected of being made sold, tented of imported without the authorization of the owner of any right protected under this Part where the making, selling, renting of importation of copies is subject to such authorization, as well as the impounding of the packaging of, the implements that could be used for the making of, and the documents, accounts or business papers, referring to, such copies. - (b) The Court shall in addition have the jurisdiction to order the payment by the infringer, of damages for the loss suffered as a consequence of the act of infringement, as well as the payment of expenses caused by the infringement including legal costs.
 The amount of damages shall be fixed taking into account inter alia, the importance of the material and moral prejudice suffered by the owner of the right, as well as the importance of the infringer's profits attributable to the infringement.
-Where the infringer did not know or had no reasonable cause to know that he or it was engaged in infringing activity, the court may limit damages to the profits of the infringer attributable to the infringement or to pre established damages. - (c) The Court shall have the authority to order the destruction or other reasonable manner of disposing of copies made in infringement of any right protected under this Part if available and their packaging outside the channels of commerce in such a manner as would avoid harm to the owner of the rights, unless he requests otherwise.
-The provisions of this section shall not be applicable to copies and their packaging which were acquired by a third party in good faith. - (d) Where there is a danger that implements may be used to commit or continue to commit acts of infringement, the Court shall, whenever and to the extent that it is reasonable, order their destruction or other reasonable manner of disposing of the same outside the channels of commerce in such a manner as to minimize the risks of further infringements, including surrender to the owner of the rights.
+Where the infringer did not know or had no reasonable cause to know that he or it was engaged in infringing activity, the court may limit damages to the profits of the infringer attributable to the infringement or to pre-established damages. - (c) The Court shall have the authority to order the destruction or other reasonable manner of disposing of copies made in infringement of any light protected under this Part if available and then packaging outside the channels of commerce in such a manner as would avoid harm to the owner of the rights, unless he requests otherwise.
+The provisions of this section shall not be applicable to copies and their packaging which were acquired by a third party in good faith. - (d) Where there is danger that implements may be used to commit or continue to commit acts of infringement, the Court shall, whenever and to the extent that it is reasonable, order their destruction or other reasonable manner of disposing of the same outside the channels of commerce in such a manner as to minimize the risks of further infringements including surrender to the owner of the rights.